Jaja-owiny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable - Script creates a new global variable.
 8-true_knowledge - Script prints the results of addition of 128 with value stored in the variable TRUEKNOWLEDGE.
 9-divide_and_rule - Script prints the result of POWER divided by DIVIDE, followed by a new line.
+10-love_exponent_breath - Script prints the value of BREATH raised to the value of LOVE.